What is Agile?

 ****Registration open ****

-An Agile certification gives working professionals knowledge and authority over Agile practices and how to implement them within their organization, and also makes them preferred candidates for positions.
+An Agile certification gives working professionals knowledge and authority over Agile practices and how to implement them within their organization, making them preferred candidates for leadership positions.

 Upon completion of this agile course, you will be able to: